ivandotv/dumba/README.md

 ## Introduction

 Dumba.js is a small library (2.4KB) for handling form data via [Mobx.js](https://github.com/mobxjs/mobx).
-If you use Mobx for your state management this libarary will help you to create fully reactive forms.
+If you use Mobx for your state management this library will help you to create fully reactive forms.
 It supports asynchronous validation and a whole lot more.
 It does not contain any validation rules though, so for actual field validation it is recommended to use tried and tested third party validation libraries like [Validator.js](https://github.com/validatorjs/validator.js)